andir/dn42-regparse/README.md

 ### roagen

-A small application that parses the routes and prints them in the config syntax for ROA validation by bird (2.x - support for bird 1.x can be achieved by piping the output through `sed 's/route/roa/g'`).
+A small application that parses the routes and writes them to the files `roa.txt` and `roa6.txt` them in the config syntax for ROA validation by bird (2.x - support for bird 1.x can be achieved by piping the output through `sed 's/route/roa/g'`).

 Example output: